-What: Every fall for seven years running the Sunnyside Swap Shop Co-op has been hosting a Back-to-School Exchange to help lighten our footprint on the planet and lighten the load on our pocketbooks as we all get ready for the new school year.
+What: Every fall for ten years running the families of the Sunnyside neighborhood and Sunnyside Environmental School have been coming together for a Back-to-School Exchange to help lighten our footprint on the planet and lighten the load on our pocketbooks as we all get ready for the new school year.

 Cost: $2 entry fee per family if you have not done early drop off and picked up an entry ticket

 Where: Dining hall of the Sunnyside Community House at the corner of 35th and Yamhill across from Sunnyside Park.

 Who: Neighbors and friends shopping for new-to-you back to school clothes, jackets, backpacks, lunch boxes, bikes, sports gear and supplies from the donations that everyone brings in to share.
 Anyone and everyone is invited to participate by bringing in and shopping for new-to-you items for the fall.

 Volunteers: Youth and adult volunteers make a big difference at this event.
 We can always find things for you to do if you show up the day of the swap and want to help out.
 It is really great to know who is coming when.
 Use this Sign Up Genius link (coming soon) to add yourself to our core of volunteers.

 The Back-to-School Exchange makes the first day of school into a giant parade of recycled clothing and equipment as lots of students show off their latest find and find their last year’s things living a new life with another student.

 Here are great ways for delivering items to the exchange:

 1) Drop off items 6-9pm the night before or 8-noon the day of to receive ticket to get into the noon – 7pm event for free.